Thompson Water, Carr and Common

 Thompson Water, Carr and Common is a 154.7 ha biological Site of Special Scientific Interest north of Thetford in Norfolk, England.
 Most of it is managed by the Norfolk Wildlife Trust as Thompson Common.
 It is a Nature Conservation Review site, Grade I, and part of the Norfolk Valley Fens Special Area of Conservation.
 It is crossed by the Great Eastern Pingo Trail Local Nature Reserve.

-This grassland site, located in the valley of a tributary of the River Wissey, contains a number of pingos, damp, water-filled depressions formed by the melting of ice at the end of the last glaciation.
+This grassland site, located in the valley of a tributary of the River Wissey, contains a number of ponds left by melted pingos: damp, water-filled depressions formed by the melting of ice within these geological formations at the end of the last glaciation.
 It also features a lake called Thompson Water, which, along with its surrounding reed swamp, is important for breeding birds.

 The site is open to the public.